 FRONT YARD: An open space between the buildings and the street, extending the full width of the lot or, in the case of a corner lot, extending along all streets.

-FUNERAL HOME: A dwelling or other structure used and occupied by a professional licensed mortician for burial preparation and funeral services.
+FUNERAL HOME: A structure used and by a professional licensed mortician for burial preparation and funeral services.

 GAS STATION: An establishment at which retail vehicle fuel sales are conducted.